laplcebeltrami/lb/README.md

-The code performs the simulation study given in
+The MATLAB live script [SIMULATION.mlx](https://github.com/laplcebeltrami/lb/blob/main/SIMULATION.mlx) performs the simulation study given in

 Chung, M.K., Qiu, A., Seo S. Vorperian, H.K.
 2015.
 Unified heat kernel regression for diffusion, kernel smoothing and wavelets on manifolds and its application to mandible growth